 GPC lets users signal their desired privacy, just by browsing.

-While GPC isn’t a finalized standard yet, it’s already available as part of several major browsers, extensions, and websites.
+GPC is available as part of several major browsers, extensions, and websites.

 The GPC signal will be intended to communicate a Do Not Sell request from a global privacy control, as per CCPA-REGULATIONS §999.315 for that browser or device, or, if known, the consumer.
 Under the GDPR, the intent of the GPC signal is to convey a general request that data controllers limit the sale or sharing of the user’s personal data to other data controllers (GDPR Articles 7 & 21).
 Over time, the GPC signal may be intended to communicate rights in other jurisdictions.